 Several explorer teams are now rushing out!
 But what lies beneath the surface of the Earth?
 Rumour abounds of dinosaurs and great over-sized vegetation, of lost civilizations and technology beyond your wildest dreams.
 In Hollow Earth lies great potential for discovery and fame, are you the one who brings back the artefact that could change everything?

 Hollow Earth is your setting to explore and develop.

 What you find there is up to you to describe in Hollow Earth Expedition Letter Larp!

 Here is our In-Game monthly newsletter The Deluge.
 This will include world events topside, but news of Hollow Earth events might also be included!
 First issue was published November 1st 2019 and covers news from November and December 1890.
 The second was published December 1st and covers January through May 1891.
-The third was published January 6th 2020 and covers June 1891 through January 1982.
-The fourth was published February 12th 2020 and covers February through September 1982.
-The fifth issue will be published in the beginning of March 2020.
+The third was published January 6th 2020 and covers June 1891 through January 1892.
+The fourth was published February 12th 2020 and covers February through September 1892.
+The fifth issue was published April 7th 2020 and covers October 1892 through February 1893.
+The sixth and last issue will be published in the beginning of May 2020.

 This is where you can find all the player characters already participating in HEX Letter Larp.
 We will post them all here as they come in.
 We still have more to publish.